Hi there! I’m Sophia Lucero (not my full name, but that's a long story).

 […] As with stellar, the word stellify can refer to the ambitions of humans for "stardom."
 We can stellify a hero in the constellation of the national luminaries.
 A person can attempt to stellify himself by some kind of extraordinary achievement.
 This process can be called stellification.

-Ambition is just about the last thing I aspire to, so I relish that irony, but I take the notion of “turning into a star” in a more symbolic sense of shining a light on something, or transforming into something better.
+Ambition is just about the last thing I will ever possess, so I relish that irony, but I take the notion of “turning into a star” in a more symbolic sense of shining a light on something, or transforming into something better.
 Then throw in the idea that we’re all made of star stuff and it becomes this full circle thing of going back, going home, or becoming what you’ve been all along.

 Colophon / #builtwith